 - Tweets from upset customers and detractors will also appear in real-time search results

-- Real-time search is currently still very susceptible to real-time spam
+- Real-time search is currently still very susceptible to

 - Speed required for effective tweeting means your client must give up some control over the marketing message.
 There is no time for a “measured response” in real-time search.

 Real-time Search Strategies (suspiciously similar to social media strategies, eh?)

 1. Develop social media personalities around your brand, for example: